ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/SetsAndMaps.rst.txt

 a *multimap*.

+A multimap is the perfect data structure for our search engine
+example:

+* Given a collection of documents (e.g. web pages), find all web pages containing a given word.

-A multimap is the perfect data structure for our search engine example.
-We want to find all documents containing a given word.
-To do that, we will build a multimap, where the key is a word, and the values are all documents containing that word.
+To find all documents containing a given word, we will build a multimap, where the key is a word, and the values are all documents containing that word.
 Then, searching for a word will just mean looking it up in the multimap.

 Unfortunately, most programming languages do not provide a multimap data structure.
 Instead, we can implement it ourselves.
 The idea is to